What Exactly Happens When You Pop a Testicle and How to Fix It

 But you've treated people who lost one testicle?

 There was a mountain biking accident, and that guy ended up losing his testicle.
 It was completely annihilated.
-He came down with the full force of his considerable weight on the center bar of his mountain bike.
+He came down with the full force of his considerable weight on the centre bar of his mountain bike.
 There was no capsule left to stitch it back together to hold the innards in.
 We just removed it and put in a prosthesis.

 You're talking about capsules and innards.
 What exactly is a ruptured testicle?
 The testicle has a parenchyma, which is the meat of the testicle.
 It's a somewhat soft gelatinous rubbery consistency.
 Then it is bound by a thin capsule called a tunic.
 So you have a blunt force trauma, and it sort of ruptures the capsule that binds the innards.
 It looks like a cracked egg or a disrupted egg and the stuff is pushing out through the defect in the capsule and you see this oozy material popping out.
 You have to remove the stuff that is oozing out and then sew the capsule shut.